joeytwiddle/promise-police/README.md

 # Todo

+- Add tests.
 - Option to throw an error rather than just log a warning?
+- Allow event handler to be registered instead of throwing an error or logging a warning?
 - Provide the same functionality for Q and Bluebird users?
+- Police more constraints, such as those in Soares's post?
+(I haven't experienced a need for most of them, but YMMV!)

 # See also